Messages

 LocalizedMessage

-, and allows the message pattern parameter to be the key to the message pattern in the bundle.
+LocalizedMessage incorporates a ResourceBundle, and allows the message pattern parameter to be the key to the message pattern in the bundle.

-will attempt to locate a bundle with the name of the Logger
+If no bundle is specified, LocalizedMessage will attempt to locate a bundle with the name of the Logger used to log the event.

-The message retrieved from the bundle will be formatted using a FormattedMessage
+The message retrieved from the bundle will be formatted using a FormattedMessage.

 |